Skip to content

 First Proof Check

-• src/bijux_proteomics_knowledge/claims.py, evidence.py, and graph.py for canonical knowledge structures
+• src/bijux_proteomics_knowledge/memory/models/claims.py, memory/models/evidence.py, and memory/integrity/graph.py for canonical knowledge structures

-• src/bijux_proteomics_knowledge/confidence/segments.py, resolution.py, and review.py for trust and contradiction handling
+• src/bijux_proteomics_knowledge/memory/reconciliation/resolution.py, reviews/decision_briefs.py, and reviews/provenance.py for trust and contradiction handling

-• src/bijux_proteomics_knowledge/repositories.py, schema.py, and serialization.py for durable boundaries
+• src/bijux_proteomics_knowledge/contracts/schema.py, references/public.py, and reviews/trends.py for durable boundaries

 Boundary Test